3 Days in Stockholm: The Ultimate Stockholm Itinerary

 - A Bar Called Gemma: Welcome to the best craft cocktail bar in Stockholm in a welcoming and relaxed space!
 Enough said.

-Day 3 of 3 Days in Stockholm
+Day 3 in Stockholm

 Visit Drottningholm Palace